theInternauts/practice-problems/README.md

 practice-problems
 =================

-a collection of code challenge solutions
+This is a collection of code challenge solutions.
+I just needed a place to put them.
+Maybe they'll be of some help to someone eventually.